 By Neil Sartorio, Partner, EY Doing more with fewer resources is becoming an all too familiar challenge for London’s councils as demand for services rises while budgets remain under constant pressure.
 Faced with this seemingly intractable problem, how can local authorities deliver better outcomes for residents?
-In this blog we look at how EY helped … More Driving change through innovation in London
+In this blog we look at how EY is … More Driving change through innovation in London

 By Susan Thomas, Partner, EY Reducing wait times in Accident & Emergency departments is one of the biggest and most public challenges facing the NHS.
 Hospitals have tried multiple approaches, yet the waiting time standard – which requires 95% of A&E patients to be treated within four hours – has not been met nationally since … More Why trust is at the heart of transforming emergency care in the NHS